 Stop Manual Synchronization and Get Automated

 Teams use Jira to manage their daily work, but it’s also a fact that they need to collaborate with other teams at some point.
-These can be in the same company or with other companies (cross-company) who might be partners, suppliers, customers, or vendors.
+These can be in the same company or with other companies (cross-company) that might be partners, suppliers, customers, or vendors.

 Such different teams are already comfortable with their own environment of software applications.
 These can be ServiceNow, Salesforce, GitHub, Azure DevOps, Zendesk, HP ALM, or another tracker.